Nitishrajj/Cloud-learning-AWS/README.md

 We have a feature called replica set in deployment which is used while load balancing.
 Replica set is a contoller in k8s so suppose you gave replica set as 2 and suddenly someone deletes a pod so replica set will auto heal this using the controller feature of it.
 Replica set(kubernetes controller) follows the .yaml file blindly.

+# Kubernetes Service  (SVC)

+For each deployment we will create a service.
+Why do we need a service ?
+Service in kubernetes offers load balancing using kube proxy.

+By default, kube-proxy uses a simple round-robin algorithm for distributing traffic across the available Pods associated with a Service.
+Other algorithms, like least connections, can be used depending on the Kube-Proxy mode and configuration.
+Kubernetes Services provide a level of abstraction for accessing Pods.
+Instead of directly addressing individual Pods, clients interact with the stable IP address (ClusterIP) or hostname associated with the Service.
+Services use label selectors to identify the Pods they represent.
+Clients or other components within the cluster can use label selectors to discover and interact with specific sets of Pods.

+Service is also used to expose to external world.
+Your cluster or pod can be accessed to outisde world using kubernetes cluster.

+YAML ---> 1 Cluster IP (ONLY accessible to people who can access the cluster) 2 Nodeport  (ONLY inside your organization)
+3 Load balancer (External world)